jhpyle/docassemble/_docs/api.md

    cookie or header).
  - `user_id` (optional): the user ID of the user whose [Playground] should be written to.
 Only users with `admin` privileges can write to a different user's [Playground].
-The default is the current user's user ID.
+The default is the user ID of the owner of the API key.
  - `folder` (optional): the folder in the [Playground] to which the uploaded file(s) should be written.
 Must be one of `questions`, `sources`, `static`, `templates`, or `modules`.